 |3 (City of Valletta, Hypogeum of Hal Saflieni, Megalithic Temples)

 The easiest way to get to Malta is by plane, as the Malta International Airport is used by many low cost airlines offering services to and from Malta, such as Easyjet, Ryanair and Wizzair.
 Malta also has its own airline, Air Malta, which offers flights to major airports in Europe and North Africa. .
 Here you can find the Arrivals/Departures timetables from the website of the Malta International Airport.

 Airport / Seaport / Vip Car Transfers.
 If you prefer a stress free airport transfer, we would be happy to organize it for you.
 We will provide a door-to-door service from the airport to your accommodation and vice versa.

 Malta Seaport.
-Since Malta is an island, it is also linked to Europe and North Africa by sea - there are different ferries that offer services to and from Malta, one of which is Virtu Ferries that takes a mere ninety minutes by catamaran from Malta to Sicily.
+Since Malta is an island, it is also linked to Europe and North Africa by sea - there are different ferries that offer services to and from Malta.
+The fastest one taking only 90 minutes to get from Sicily to Malta.